Martchus/syncthingtray/README.md

   will be opened in the regular web browser anyways.

 ### Troubleshooting KDE integration
+All KDE integrations are only provided for KDE 5.
+At this point they will not work under KDE 6.
+Porting to KDE 6 is in the works and a build against KF6 is possible.
+However, there is more work required because compatibility was severely broken by KF6 and https://develop.kde.org/docs/plasma/widget/porting_kf6 only covers a fraction of the breakage.

 If the Dolphin integration or the Plasmoid does not work, check whether the files for those components have been installed in the right directories.